Tknott95/HoneyBadgerMining/README.md

 HoneyBadgerMining

-works with AISLING a mobile app that .ets you mine/clock/etc from anywhere.
+works with AISLING a mobile app that .ets you mine/clock/etc from anywhere. you can throw up a server from where you run this, on any iot, and then use Aisling to control it from anywhere.

 - Finish thw obile app connecting to this